Airline passenger's headphones catch fire midflight

 (CNN)Australian authorities will investigate why a pair of battery-powered headphones caught fire two hours into a flight between Beijing and Melbourne, blackening and blistering a female passenger's face and hands.

-The women was sleeping and listening to music about two hours into the trip when she heard an explosion.
+The woman was sleeping and listening to music about two hours into the trip when she heard an explosion.

 "As I went to turn around I felt burning on my face," she told the Australian Transport Safety Bureau (ATSB), which issued a statement Wednesday as a warning to other passengers.